 1 WATER & SANITATION

 2 ELECTRICITY AND STREETS LIGHTS

-3 ROADS AND STORMWATER DRAINAGE
+3 HOUSING AND LAND

-4 HOUSING AND LAND
+4 ROADS AND STORMWATER DRAINAGE

 5 WASTE MANAGEMENT

 6 FINANCIAL VIABILITY

-7 LOCAL ECONOMIC DEVELOPMENT
+7 MUNICIPAL TRANSFORMATION

-8 MUNICIPAL TRANSFORMATION
+8 GOOD GOVERNANCE

-9 GOOD GOVERNANCE
+9 AGRICULTURAL DEVELOPMENT

 10 TOURISM

-11 SPORT AND RECREATION
+11 INDUSTRIES AND SKILLS DEVELOPMENT

-12 INDUSTRIES AND SKILLS DEVELOPMENT
+12 SPORT AND RECREATION

-13 SMME SUPPORT & TRADE PROMOTION
+13 MINING

-14 MINING
+14 SMME SUPPORT & TRADE PROMOTION

 15 EDUCATION AND TRAINING

 16 HEALTH AND SOCIAL DEVELOPMENT

 17 TELECOMMUNICATION

 18 SAFETY AND SECURITY

-3. ANALYSIS OF PRIORITY ISSUES.
+4. ANALYSIS OF PRIORITY ISSUES.

-These priority needs, together with the core operational and management functions form the basis of the IDP process and assisted the Representative Forum in Identifying the important development priorities to be addressed during the next five years.
+These priority needs, together with the core operational and management functions (requirements) form the basis of the IDP process and assisted the Representative Forum in Identifying the important development priorities to be addressed during the next five years.

-The dynamics underlying each of these priority issues will be discussed according to this discussion framework in more detail below
+The dynamics underlying each of these priority issues will be discussed according to this discussion framework in more detail below.